sravan8888/aws_vpc/README.md

 Dedicated	Private Floor in Hotel	You get an entire floor to yourself.
 Still in a hotel, but no other guests on your floor.
 Host	Private Villa	You own the whole villa (physical server).
 You control how many rooms (instances) you want inside.
 Fully private and customizable.

+in simple words tenancy means if you need a dedicated server to host your instance go with dedicated or else you don't need specific hardware to host ec2 instance go with default